vipra-uwf/VIPRA/docs/pages/developers/overview.md

 These are the general steps taken when a simulation is run.

-#### 1. VIPRA::simulation
+#### 1. Module Loading

-First a Simulation is constructed using the `VIPRA::simulation` utility method.
+First a Simulation is constructed, then Modules are loaded using dlopen.

 #### 2. Run Sim